coleged/tesmon/readme.md

 A working project exploring the REST API to the Tesla Electric Car.

 Status:
-                            REST API  worked out.
+                       Have  REST API  worked out.
   23/10/20        Streaming API.
-Initiation handshake seems to be working, but no data streaming seen yet.
+Initiation handshake seems to be working, but no data streaming yet.

 Written in C++ it is informed by https://tesla-api.timdorr.com/ description of the Tesla API, and other insight plundered from bits of others code.